 Data sources enable you to label and separate your data within a single data center.
 Data sources mostly affect how Sitefinity Insight recognizes visitors and stores interaction data about visitors.
 Having in mind that a contact's unique identifier is their email and anonymous visitors' interactions are reported based on a combination of the Subject ID and data source, there are a couple of cases you need to be aware of:

-- When visitors complete interactions reported by two different data sources, even when these visitors have the same Subject ID, Insight considers these interactions as completed by two different visitors.
+- When visitors complete interactions reported by two different data sources, even when these visitors have the same Subject ID - the unique identifier of visitors, both anonymous and registered contacts, Insight considers these interactions as completed by two different visitors.

 - When a contact completes interactions, reported by different data sources, Insight merges the interactions in the profile of that contact, based on their email address.